 It should be filed as soon as possible after the owner dies.
 If you wait too long, it may be difficult to obtain information needed to complete the document and to find witnesses to sign it.

-The Steinbach Law Firm can prepare an Affidavit of Heirship.
+The Steinbach Law Firm prepares Affidavit of Heirship in Texas.

-Our fee is $300 each.
+Our fee is $300 per affidavit.
 The county recording fee is approximately $48 per county.

-We will provide you with instructions and where and how to file the completed document.
+Additionally, our firm provides you with clear instructions on where and how to file the completed document.